Vaikunthan28/cloud-observability-platform/README.md

 `admin/admin` is a local-lab credential only.
 In a real environment this would come from a secrets manager (Vault, External Secrets Operator, sealed-secrets), not a values file.

+The frontend needs no extra step to reach because `make apps` also deploys an NGINX Ingress bound to the same host port 80 the kind cluster maps in (see `extraPortMappings` in `terraform/main.tf`), that's a standing route, always live while the cluster's running.
+Grafana, Prometheus, and Tempo don't have an Ingress in front of them, they're ClusterIP only, so `make port-forward` opens a temporary tunnel straight to one pod instead, and it only lasts as long as that terminal stays open.
+A real deployment would put an Ingress in front of those too, port-forward here is a lab-only shortcut.

 ## What each phase deploys

 **`make cluster`**: single-node kind cluster with port 80 mapped to the host, `apps` and `observability` namespaces created via Terraform.